DataDog/documentation/content/en/logs/processing/parsing.md

 {{% /tab %}}
 {{< /tabs >}}

-## Advanced Settings
+## Advanced settings

-At the bottom of your Grok processor tiles, there is an Advanced Settings section:
+At the bottom of your Grok processor tiles, there is an **Advanced Settings** section:

 {{< img src="logs/processing/parsing/advanced_settings.png" alt="Advanced Settings"  style="width:80%;">}}